Ocean County Restraining Order Attorneys Defending Domestic Violence Charges

 What To Expect in Your New Jersey Domestic Violence Case

-What to expect from the courts: Depending on the severity of the charges against you, as well as the specific circumstances surrounding the incident, cases involving domestic abuse in New Jersey may be adjudicated in different venues.
+Criminal Domestic Violence Charges: Depending on the severity of the charges against you, as well as the specific circumstances surrounding the incident, cases involving domestic abuse in New Jersey may be adjudicated in different venues.
 If you are charged with an indictable offense (felony), such as aggravated assault, your case will be heard in Ocean County Superior Court located in Toms River.
 Conversely, if the allegations involve a disorderly persons offense, which is often referred to as a misdemeanor, then your case will be heard and decided in the municipal court in the municipality where the alleged offense occurred.
 In other words, if you were arrested and charged in Brick Township, you will be required to appear in Brick Township Municipal Court.

-Restraining orders: Often, the alleged victim in a domestic violence case will apply for a restraining order, in addition to pressing criminal charges.
+Restraining Orders: Often, the alleged victim in a domestic violence case will apply for a restraining order, in addition to pressing criminal charges.
 In other cases, law enforcement officials will file a restraining order against the wishes of the suspected victim.
 Once a Temporary Restraining Order has been filed, a judge will decide whether or not to issue a Final Restraining Order at a restraining order hearing.
 If a Final Restraining Order is placed in effect, it will contain specific provisions and consequences to any violation of the stated provisions.
 Under New Jersey law, violation of a restraining order is a criminal offense called “contempt,” which may result in serious penalties if you are convicted.

 Contact a NJ Restraining Order Attorney for a Free Consultation